EDrTech/ILM139C/README.md

 # Illumicro ILM139C 13x9 RGB LED matrix

 ILM139C Is an RGB LED module with a matrix of 13x9 RGB LEDs.
-It is based on the ISFL LED matrix driver, which provides an i2c interface for full control of individual LEDs which is accessible with a standard QWIIC connector.
+It is based on the IS31FL3741A LED matrix driver, which provides an i2c interface for full control of individual LEDs which is accessible with a standard QWIIC connector.
 QWIIC Connector allows for up to 4 modules to be connected together on a single i2c bus.
 Small form factor of 26mm*18mm and 2mm pitch of LEDs allows for creating small